Sidebar

 How specialists in this field are trained

 Bioinformatics is often mistakenly perceived as merely programming or working with large datasets.
-In reality, it is a field where computational methods become tools for solving biological questions.
+In reality, it is a field in which computational methods serve as tools for addressing biological questions.

 For this reason, the new Bioinformatics Master’s programme at VU LSC focuses not only on developing technical skills, but also on understanding biological processes, interpreting data, and formulating scientific questions.